Books Set in the 1900s and 1910s

 This beloved American classic brilliantly captures a unique time and place and deeply resonant moments of universal experience.

 Francie Nolan needed to be made of stern stuff from her earliest days.
 Growing up in the Williamsburg slums of Brooklyn, New York demanded fortitude, precocity, and strength of spirit – and Francie has each of these in spades.
-Neighbors often scorn her for her family’s erratic and eccentric behavior, including her father’s taste for alcohol and her Aunt Sissy’s habit of marrying serially without the formality of divorce.
+Neighbors often scorn her for her family’s erratic and eccentric behavior, including her father’s taste for alcohol and her Aunt Sissy’s habit of marrying again and again without the formality of divorce.
 No one, least of all Francie, would say that the Nolans’ life lacked drama.

 The Book Girls Say…